FlorianDietz/comgra/README.md

 comgra --path "/my/path/for/storing/data/name_of_experiment_group"
 ```

-Note that --path should include both the "comgra_root_path" and the "group" parameter you gave to ComgraRecorder.
+Note that "--path" should include both the "comgra_root_path" and the "group" parameter you gave to ComgraRecorder.
+You can start the GUI while the script is still running and it will automatically load new data as it becomes available.

 ## Tutorial - Debugging an Example Network